 - Innovative ideas to help make the Coast Guard a more capable instrument of national power globally

-- How to leverage partnerships to more cooperatively defend and secure the homeland
+- How to better leverage partnerships at home and abroad

 Consider how to make the Coast Guard stronger.
 This does not mean authors cannot be critical and take on "it's always been done that way" practices.
 In fact, we encourage you to push the "dare factor."